 Transitional-K, Kindergarten, 1st and 2nd Grade

 Students may check out one book at a time and borrow it for one week.
-Books are due the day before their scheduled library day.
+Books are due the day BEFORE their scheduled library day.
 Return carts will be placed at the front of the school, and in front of the library.
 Students will need to deposit their library books in one of these two areas prior to going to class.
 A second book may be checked out as needed for class assignments.

 3rd, 4th, and 5th Grade

-Students my check out two books and borrow them for two weeks.
+Students may have two books checked out at a time and borrow them for two weeks.
 Books can be renewed up to two times.
 A third book may be checked out as needed for class assignments.
 Book request are made via the hold feature in Destiny Discover.
 Students can also view their check-outs and renew them as long as the book is not already past due.

 Library and Textbook Care

-A new school year has begun and there are many new and wonderful experiences awaiting our students.
+As the new school year begins there are a few things students can do to help keep materials clean.
 One of the exciting things about a new school year is receiving your textbooks and checking out library books.
 You can do your part to help maintain these materials in the following ways:

 Always have clean hands when reading /using books and remember to turn the pages from the top.